InyextcionES/OpenCore-Post-Install/universal/gpu-patches.md

 * framebuffer-con1-alldata = port 2
 * framebuffer-con2-alldata = port 3

-So when adding the patches, port 1 will actually become con0 as the ports start at 0.
+Entonces cuando agregas los parches, port 1 se convertirá a con0 ya que los puertos empiezan desde 0.
 These are also all data types when entering your values.

-A finished config should look something like this:
+Una config completada debería ser algo así:

 ![](../images/extras/gpu-patches-md/path-done.png)